Back

 See also SCRUM, puppies and more than 5K Google Play downloads: how we developed an app for pet owners from Germany

 To speed up the process, we connected our repository on Gitlab to the App Center and automated the builds.
-It cost us 40$ a month but saved 4-5 hours per week.
+It cost us $40 a month but saved 4-5 hours per week.

 Miraculous update of the payment system

 It turned out to be even harder with payments and taxes.
-That’s what we agreed on at the beginning: the system takes 4% of every order in a club/restaurant/cafe/bar.
+That’s what we agreed on at the beginning: the system takes 4% off of every order in a club/restaurant/cafe/bar.
 The commission is the same for all venues.

 app payment system

-Before the release, our client reconsidered the whole payment system and that’s what we got in the end:
+Before the release, our client reconsidered the whole payment system, and that’s what we got in the end:

-• % is different for every venue (4-6% and higher);
+• the percentage is different for every venue (4-6% and higher)

-• a club charges a 20% margin on dishes ordered by guests;
+• a club charges a 20% margin on dishes ordered by guests

-• taxes: 20% from the system and 10% from a club owner;
+• taxes: 20% from the system and 10% from a club owner

-• service fee (can’t be charged from lap dancers).
+• service fee (can’t be charged from lap dancers)

-We had a dozen of video calls with the client to discuss this issue, validate the calculations, and make adjustments.
+We had a dozen video calls with the client to discuss this issue, validate the calculations, and make adjustments.

 See also How we conquered the chef freelance market in Russia.
 Purrweb's case